Taimur-Shabbir/taimur-shabbir.github.io/_posts/2022-04-02-SQL-Ecommerce.md

 ```

 <img src="{{ site.url }}{{ site.baseurl }}/images/ecommerceImages/high_v_low_margin.png" alt="None">

+### Interpretation & Takeaway

+Products are split into high and low margins nearly evenly.

+The criteria of a high margin product is that the selling price is at least $6 greater than the cost price.
+I chose this
+figure based on the distribution of margins across all products, but it is still fairly arbitrary.

+Interestingly, only 2 products from the 5 most profitable products list (Colorbuds & Action Figures) are high-margin, so
+let's explore the relationship (if any exists) between the size of product margin and profitability

 ## Q4) Are high margin products more profitable?
 Or are low margin products more profitable?